JonathanMEdwards/subtext10/doc/language.md

 ```
 This block contains two input items: `name`, which is an initially empty text, and `number`, which is initially the number `0`.

-The essential operations on a block are to read and change individual items.
+The essential operations on a block are to read and replace individual items.
 We read the items using paths, like `x.name` and `x.number`.
-To change an item we use a _change operation_ with the special operator `:=`
+To replace an item we use a _replace operation_ with the special operator `:=`
 ```
 x with{.name := 'Joe'}
 ```
-This is pronounced “x with name becoming Joe”.
-The result of this operation is a record equal to the value of `x` except with the item `name` changed to `'Joe'`, while keeping the prior value of `number`.
-We used a `with` block to contain the change operation, which is like a `do` block except that it feeds the previous value into an array of operations, rather than starting with a value.
+This is pronounced “x with name as Joe”.
+The result of this operation is a record equal to the value of `x` except with the item `name` changed to `'Joe'` (keeping the prior value of `number`).
+We used a `with` block to contain the replace operation, which is like a `do` block except that it feeds the previous value into an array of operations, rather than starting with a value.
 The equivalent `do` block would be:
 ```
 do{x; .name := 'Joe'}
 ```

 > It would be possible to allow the syntax `x.name := 'Joe`.
 But that is dangerous.
 The lexical binding of the first name in the path establishes the context of the modification.
 Prefixing a name to resolve lexical shadowing would thus change the semantics.

-We can chain multiple changes together:
+We can chain multiple replaces together:
 ```
 x with{.name := 'Joe'; .number := 2}
 ```
-Note how `.number :=` applies to the result of the previous change.
+Note how `.number :=` applies to the result of the previous replace.

 The `:=` operation passes the current value of the left hand side as an input to the expression on the right side.
 Thus for example `y = x with{.number := + 1}` will increment the value of the `number` field.